paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 # [fit] *Translations*

 ^
-Glad you asked!
-Since we have our translation files as JSON, we can use...
+Well, adding type safety seems like the appropriate solution here, and since we have our translation files as JSON, we can use...

 ---
 [.slidenumber-style: #FFFFFF]